meteor/eslint-config-meteor/README.md

 This is an [ESLint](https://eslint.org) configuration for [Meteor](https://www.meteor.com) apps which implements the recommendations from the [Meteor Guide](https://guide.meteor.com/)'s section on [Code style](https://guide.meteor.com/code-style.html#eslint).

+> This repository has been merged into Meteor main repository.
+You can [find it there](https://github.com/meteor/meteor/tree/devel/npm-packages/eslint-config-meteor).

 # Usage

 ## Install